9 Signs You May Need Marriage Counseling

 Yet, successful couples tell us that they periodically reach out for marriage counseling for help through tough marital times.
 Marriage counseling can provide the objectivity needed to see our marital issues from a different perspective, consider options and find solutions to problems we’re facing that may be seemingly unsolvable.
 One study reports that even the most distressed marriages can see significant improvements with marriage counseling.

-If your relationship is not as happy as it once used to be, your marriage may benefit from Christian marriage counseling.
+If your relationship is not as happy as it once used to be, your marriage may benefit from our marriage counseligng retreat which explores some of the main problems for unhappy marriages which includes a breakdown in commiunication.

 9 signs that reveal you could benefit from marriage counseling: